 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason's academic and culturally inclusive environment.

-Disability Services Testing Center This position is responsible for maintaining secure exam delivery and superior customer services in a comfortable friendly educational environment.
+Disability Services Testing Center The Testing Center Assistant is responsible for maintaining secure exam delivery and superior customer service in a comfortable friendly educational environment.
 The Assistant will effectively collaborate with faculty, staff, and students regarding testing policies and procedures.
 This position requires strict adherence to university policies and understands and complies with all testing procedures.
 This position will assist with the day-to-day operations of the testing center.
-The candidate will be responsible for verifying student identification, proctoring examinees while testing, maintaining a secure testing environment, and using a student database containing confidential personal information; works closely with faculty and students to schedule exams, and verifies accommodations; acts as a scribe or reader when necessary; and completes other duties as assigned.
+The candidate will be responsible for verifying student identification, proctoring examinees while testing, maintaining a secure testing environment, and using a student database containing confidential personal information; work closely with faculty and students to schedule exams, and verify accommodations; act as a scribe or reader when necessary; and complete other duties as assigned.

-Disability Services Main Office This position would assist the Disability Services Main office with Special Projects (e.g., research, updating policies/procedures, record keeping, event planning); maintaining note-taking system; update, monitor and post on social media platforms; front desk coverage; assist with table fairs; and other duties as assigned.
+Disability Services Main Office The Assistant will assist the Disability Services Main office with special projects (e.g., research, updating policies/procedures, record keeping, event planning); maintain the note-taking system; update, monitor, and post on social media platforms; provide front desk coverage; assist with table fairs; and other duties as assigned.